Book Appointment Now

 How Can You Research Patient Experiences?

-Check Facebook support groups run by major Mexican providers.
+You can research patient experiences through online support groups run by major Mexican providers.
 These groups let you see unfiltered photos.
-You can ask past patients about bedside manner.
-You can also ask about follow-up responsiveness.
+You can ask past patients about bedside manner and follow-up responsiveness.

 Learn more about medical tourism trends and statistics in Latin America to understand the market.

-What Are the Advantages of Bariatric Surgery in Mexico?
+What Are the Advantages and Disadvantages of Bariatric Surgery in Mexico?

+Quality variance is the second concern.
 Mexico’s bariatric market ranges from world-class to dangerous.
-Unaccredited centers below $3,000 often lack ICU units.
-They may lack proper cleaning systems or experienced staff.
-Always choose accredited facilities.
+Unaccredited centers below $3,000 often lack ICU units, proper cleaning systems, or experienced staff.
+Always choose accredited facilities, even at a higher price.

 Should You Choose Mexico for Your Bariatric Surgery?

 Choose hospitals with JCI, SRC, or CSG certification.
 Verify your surgeon holds double board certification from CMCG and CMCOEM.
 Confirm international fellowships like FACS or IFASMBS.
-Ask about surgical volume.
-Top specialists perform 10-20 procedures weekly with documented results.
+Ask about surgical volume, since top specialists perform 10 to 20 procedures weekly with documented results.

 Ready to Start Your Bariatric Surgery Journey?

 Medical Tourism Packages coordinates your entire bariatric surgery journey in Mexico.
-We connect you with certified surgeons, arrange travel and accommodations, and provide bilingual support throughout your treatment.
-Get a free consultation to discuss your weight loss goals and receive a personalized quote.
+We connect you with accredited hospitals and board-certified surgeons, arrange travel and accommodations, and provide bilingual support throughout your treatment and recovery.